 Parks & Recreation Month

 of July is officially Parks & Recreation month in Rocklin.
-With over
+Check out these

 events, destinations and suggestions in July!

 Check out our Game on Calendar for July Activities

 Picnic, Adventure, Community Market, Summer Reading, and Family-Friendly Film!

 - 33 Parks have Picnic Tables

 - 3 Rental Picnic Pavilions at Johnson Springview, Margaret Azevedo, and Whintey Park